 Location of test Date

 Name Surname

 Born in Date

 Address

 Profession

-Date of first involvement in the spor t
+olvement in the sport

-Other sports practised
+Other sports pra actised

-PRESENT STATE OF HEALTH AND FORMER DISEASES
+TE OF HEALTH AND FORMER DISEASES or current)

+With special me ntion of

 o Cardiopathy o Coronary o Diabetes Type 1 / 2 (circle the type)

 o Epilepsy o High blood pressure

-Operations undergone previously
+Operations unde ergone previously

+pperations

-Accidents (when, where, under which circumstances)
+Accidents (wher n, where, under which circumstances)

-·

-Tabaaaa

-Tobacco
+Alcohol g/day Tobacco pack/year

 Allergies

-Medicines usually/frequently taken
+Medicines usual lly/frequently taken

+n mind the Anti Doping rules and the WADA - UIM list of nnces and Therapeutic Use Exemption rules.

-205.04 - GENERAL OBJECTIVE EXAMINATION
+205.04 - GEN NERAL OBJECTIVE EXAMINATION

+Height m Weight kg

-Height \\\\\Weight \\\\\ Body Mass Index (Weight (kg)/Height(m): \\\\\ 2012 superlicence will not be issued to a driver with a BMI over 30 kg/m.
+Body Mass Inde ex (Weight (kg)/Height2(m) BMI):

+No superlicence ce will be issued to a driver with a BMI over 30 kg/m2

+Medical and/o ometric data can be checked during competitions by the UIM or AntiDoping Delegate who has the right to withdraw rom non compliant pilots.

-Age Sex
+Sex

-Congenital or acquired deformities
+equired deformities

-Respiratory system
+Respiratory syst tem

-/)

-FVC (measured/predic sted)

-FEV1 (measured/predi cted)
+Spirometry (mandatory) Please attach printed results and graphs

-Cardiovascular syster n : is there any evidence of abnormality of the heart or
+FVC (measured/predicted) FEV1 (measured/predicted) Cardiovascular system : is there any evidence of abnormality of the heart or

 cardiovascular system ? o Yes o No

-If "Yes", give details be low.
+If "Yes", give details below.

 Blood pressure at rest

-Heart frequency at res t
+Heart frequency at rest

-Electrocardiogram at r est
+Electrocardiogram at rest

-Stress ECG and blood pressure profile (see 205.04.1 -additional Items)
+Stress ECG and blood pressure profile ( Mandatory , see 205.04.1 -additional Items )

-Sight-testing (see 205 .04.1 - additional items)

-Date of the last ophtha Imologic check-up (performed by a

-Professional ophthalm 5

-rrected) RL
+Please attach printed results and graphs and final report in English language

+Ophthalmologic check-up (mandatory every other year)

+Have you undergone this ophthalmologic check-up last year ?

+If yes, please specify when:/

+If not, ask your ophthalmologist to fill the hereafter items

+Faculty of vision (uncorrected) RL

-correction) RL
+(with correction) RL

-Vision with both eyes o open (wearing corrective lenses if necessary
+Vision with both eyes open (wearing corrective lenses if necessary)

 Field of vision

-Vision of colours:is the applicant's colour vision normal?
+Vision of colours: is the applicant's colour vision normal?

 o Yes o No

-If "No", give details bel ow.
+If "No", give details below.

+Signature and practice stamp of the ophthalmologist

 Hearing testing

 Urine: Albumine Sugar

-Is the Urine analysis n ormal? o Yes o No
+Is the Urine analysis norm

 If "No", give details below.

-Nervous system \\\\\
+Nervous system

-Others \\\\\

-Does the applicant have any physical abnormality or restriction of movements in the arms or legs? o Yes o No o Yes o No

-If "Yes", give details below.
+Does the applicant have a the arms or legs? o Yes o If "Yes", give details below

-Is there any evidence of a physical or mental condition (past or present) which could, in your opinion, prevent the applicant from holding a competition licence for motorsport ?
+a physical or mental condition (past or present) which vent the applicant from holding a competition licence for

+o Yes o No

-If "Yes", give details below.
+If "Yes", give details below ' .

-To the Doctor and the Driver :
+To the Doctor and the Driv ver :

-Are you the applicant's usual doctor? o Yes o No
+Are you the applicant's us ual doctor? o Yes o No

-Your practice stamp (together with your name and qualifications):
+Your practice stamp (toge ther with your name and qualifications):

 Name in capital letters

 Degree

 Address

 Tel

 Fax

-Aptitude assessment

 Date

 This is to certify that I have examined the applicant in line with this form.

 Signature of the Doctor

 Signature of the Driver